KrisMagical/sudo-make-me-a-website/README.md

     - Whether you have an existing MySQL database or want a new one
     - Your blog title and footer text
     - Whether to change the default user password (default username: `gosling`)
+    - **Your domain name** (e.g., `example.com`).
+If you don't have one yet, just press Enter to use the default `magiccodelab.com` – you can change it later by editing the Apache config or re-running the script.
-    - (Automatically) It will detect an available port for the backend (starting from 8080) and generate an Apache virtual host file.
+    - (Automatically) It will detect an available port for the backend (starting from 8080) and generate an Apache virtual host file with your domain.

 5. **After configuration completes**, start the services as the `www-data` user:
    ```bash